erayridvan/C-Sharp-OOP-Exams-SoftUni/Exam18April2022/PlanetWars.md

 Note: The Controller class SHOULD NOT handle exceptions!
 The tests are designed to expect exceptions, not messages!

-NOTE: When you create the Controller class, go into the Engine class constructor and uncomment the "this.controller = new Controller();" line.

 The first interface is IController.
-You must create a Controller class, which implements the interface and implements all of its methods.
+Your task is to create a Controller class, which implements the interface and implements all of its methods.
 The constructor of Controller does not take any arguments.
-The given methods should have the following logic:
+The given methods should have the logic described for each in the Commands section.
+When you create the Controller class, go into the Engine class constructor and uncomment the "this.controller = new Controller();" line.

 Data

-You need to keep track of some things, this is why you need a private field in your controller class:
+You need to keep track of some things, this is why you need some private fields in your controller class:

+heroes - HeroRepository

-planets - PlanetRepository
+weapons - WeaponRepository

 Commands

 There are several commands, which control the business logic of the application.
 They are stated below.
+The command name passed to the methods will always be valid!

-CreatePlanet Command
+CreateHero Command

 Parameters

+type - string

-planetName - string
+name - string

-budget – double
+health - int

+armour - int

 Functionality

-Creates a planet with the provided name and budget.
+Creates a hero with the given parameters and adds it to the HeroRepository.

-If a Planet with the same name is already created, return the following message: "Planet {planetName} is already added!"
+If a hero with the given name exists, throw an InvalidOperationException with the following message: "The hero { name } already exists."

+If the hero type is invalid, throw an InvalidOperationException with the following message: "Invalid hero type."

-If the planet is valid, keep it in the repository of planets and return the following message: "Successfully added Planet: {planetName}".
+If the Hero is added successfully to the repository, return the following message:

+For a knight print: "Successfully added Sir { name } to the collection."

+For a barbarian print: "Successfully added Barbarian { name } to the collection."

-AddUnit Command
+CreateWeapon Command

 Parameters

-unitTypeName – string
+type - string

-planetName - string
+name - string

+durability - int

 Functionality

-Creates a MilitaryUnit from the given type and adds it to the Army of the Planet with the given name.
-Every unit is unique.
-A Planet can have only one MilitaryUnit from a specific type:
+Creates a weapon with the given parameters and adds it to the WeaponRepository.
+Valid weapon types are: "Claymore" and "Mace":

-If a Planet with the given name doesn’t exist in the PlanetReposotiry, throw an InvalidOperationException with the following message: "Planet {planetName} does not exist!"
+If a weapon with the given name exists, throw an InvalidOperationException with a message: "The weapon { name } already exists."

-If the MilitaryUnit is not available in our application (no such type of MilitaryUnit exists in the child classes), throw an InvalidOperationException with the following message: "{unitTypeName} still not available!"

-If the same MilitaryUnit is already added, throw an InvalidOperationException with the following message: "{unitTypeName} already added to the Army of {planetName}!"
+If the weapon type is invalid, throw an InvalidOperationException with a message: "Invalid weapon type."

-If the MilitaryUnit is valid, add it to the UnitRepository of the planet.
-Planet’s Budget is reduced with the price of the unit and the following message is returned: "{unitTypeName} added successfully to the Army of {planetName}!"
+If no errors are thrown, return a string with the following message: "A { weapon type } { weapon name } is added to the collection."
+Keep in mind that the weapon type should be lowercase.

-AddWeapon Command
+AddWeaponToHero Command

 Parameters

-planetName – string

-weaponTypeName – string
+weaponName - string

-destructionLevel - int
+heroName - string

 Functionality

-Creates a Weapon from the given type and adds it to the Weapons of the Planet with the given name.
-Every weapon is unique.
-A Planet can have only one Weapon from a specific type:
+Adds a weapon with the given name, to a hero with the given name.
+If the operation is successful the weapon should be removed from the repository.

-If a Planet with the given name doesn’t exist in the PlanetRepository, throw an InvalidOperationException with the following message: "Planet {planetName} does not exist!"
+If a hero with the given name does not exist, throw an InvalidOperationException with the following message: "Hero { name of the hero } does not exist."

-If the same Weapon is already added, throw an InvalidOperationException with the following message: "{weaponTypeName} already added to the Weapons of {planetName}!"
+If a weapon with the given name does not exist, throw an InvalidOperationException with the following message: "Weapon { name of the weapon } does not exist."

-If the Weapon is not available in our application (no such type of Weapon exists in the child classes), throw an InvalidOperationException with the following message: "{weaponTypeName} still not available!"
+If the hero already has a weapon, throw an InvalidOperationException with the following message: "Hero { name of the hero } is well-armed."

-If the Weapon is valid, add it to the WeaponRepository of the planet.
-Planet’s Budget is reduced with the price of the weapon and the following message is returned: "{planetName} purchased {weaponTypeName}!"
+If no errors are thrown, return a string with the following message: "Hero {name of the hero} can participate in battle using a { weapon type }."
+Keep in mind that the weapon type should be lowercase.

-SpecializeForces Command
+StartBattle Command

-Parameters

-planetName – string

 Functionality

-Increases the EnduranceLevel of the Army of the specific Planet:

-If a Planet with the given name doesn’t exist, throw an InvalidOperationException with the following message: "Planet {planetName} does not exist!"

-If there are no Military units added still, throw an InvalidOperationException with the following message: "No units available for upgrade!"

-If the action is completed successfully, reduce the Budget by 1.25 billion QUID, train the army of the given Planet and return the following message: "{planetName} has upgraded its forces!".
+A map is created and a fight starts with all heroes that are alive and has weapons!
+Returns the result from the Fight() method.

-SpaceCombat Command
+HeroReport Command

-Parameters

-firstPlanetName – string

-secondPlanetName – string

 Functionality

-The first planet declares war to the second.
-You will receive only planets, which are added to the universe, already.
-The planet with the bigger MilitaryPower wins the war:

-If both have the same MilitaryPower the winner is the Planet which owns NuclearWeapon

-If both have the same MilitaryPower and both own NuclearWeapon OR both do NOT own NuclearWeapon, no one wins the war and both lose half of their Budget.
-The following message should be returned: "The only winners from the war are the ones who supply the bullets and the bandages!"

-The winner loses half of its own Budget.
-Then takes half of the Budget left from the losing planet.
-The winner also adds the sum of all forces costs and weapons prices possessed by the losing planet to its Budget.
-The losing planet is deleted from the PlanetRepository of the Universe.
-The following message is returned: "{winningPlanetName} destructed {losingPlanetName}!"

-ForcesReport Command

-Functionality

-Returns information about the military state in the Universe.
-You can use the PlanetInfo method.
-The planets must be ordered in descending order, by their MilitaryPower.
-Then by their names in ascending alphabetical order.
-Military units and weapons are arranged in the order of purchasing.

-***UNIVERSE PLANET MILITARY REPORT***

-Planet: {planetName1}

---Budget: {budgetAmount} billion QUID
---Forces: {militaryUnitTypeName1}, {militaryUnitTypeName2}, {militaryUnitTypeName3} (…) / No units

---Combat equipment: {weaponTypeName1}, {weaponTypeName2}, {weaponTypeName3} (…) / No weapons
---Military Power: {militaryPower}

-Planet: {planetName2}

---Budget: {budgetAmount} billion QUID
---Forces: {militaryUnitTypeName1}, {militaryUnitTypeName2}, {militaryUnitTypeName3} (…) / No units

---Combat equipment: {weaponTypeName1}, {weaponTypeName2}, {weaponTypeName3} (…) / No weapons
---Military Power: {militaryPower}

-…

-Planet: {planetNameN}

---Budget: {budgetAmount} billion QUID
---Forces: {militaryUnitTypeName1}, {militaryUnitTypeName2}, {militaryUnitTypeName3} (…) / No units

---Combat equipment: {weaponTypeName1}, {weaponTypeName2}, {weaponTypeName3} (…) / No weapons
---Military Power: {militaryPower}
+Returns information about each hero separated with a new line.
+Order them by hero type alphabetically, then by health descending, then by hero name alphabetically:

+"{ hero type }: { hero name }
+--Health: { hero health }
+--Armour: { hero armour }

+--Weapon: { weapon name }/Unarmed

+{ hero type }: { hero name }
+--Health: { hero health }
+--Armour: { hero armour }

+--Weapon: { weapon }/Unarmed

+(…)"

-Note: Do not use "\r\n" for a new line.
+Note: Do not use "\n\r" for a new line.
+There is not an empty row between different heroes.

-Hint: You can use StringBuilder.AppendLine()

-Peace Command
+Exit Command

 Functionality